 The keyboard and mouse are two of the most important peripherals when it comes to gaming and computing overall.
 In the gaming world, these two items are usually purchased together as combos enabling you to get a cheaper price for both devices then you would purchasing them separately.
-For that reason, we have reviewed the best gaming keyboard and mouse combo deals under $30, $50, and $100.
+For that reason, we have reviewed the top gaming keyboard and mouse combo deals under $30, $50, and $100.

 We often underestimate the need for high-quality computer peripherals such as a keyboard and mouse when PC gaming.
 Not until you perform extensive research do you realize how much these two input devices can really hurt your gaming performance if they are not correctly selected.
-To help you purchase the right gaming keyboard and mouse combo, we have divided the best combos into 3 separate sections as seen in the contents below.
+To help you purchase the right gaming keyboard and mouse combo, we have divided the combos into 3 separate sections as seen in the contents below.

-Best gaming keyboard and mouse combo under $30
+Gaming keyboard and mouse combo under $30

 Orzly Gaming Keyboard, Mouse, Headset and Mouse Pad

 The Orzly keyboard is a compact design without sacrificing any crucial keys.
 The keys are all comfortable and you also get multimedia controls with the Fn button and the F1 to F12 keys.
 19 key rollover has you covered in terms of anti-ghosting, and you’ll get adjustable feet.
 There are also RGB lights, with a couple of different modes, so it looks nice, too.
 You can also use it on a console, but its primary use is PC gaming.